caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 Form and style of architecture
 Fully consider the regional characterisitics,the form and style are supposed to have a sense of cultural identity.

+Building height:No more than two storeys (two storeys included)

+**Additional merits**
+Construction and operation costing:
+Provide cost estimation as clear as possible, consider comprehensive cost and the factual effect of disaster relief.

 (Notes:candidates can choose any type of Category A or choose Category B，or esle he can take part in one or more types of architectural design.
 However,he has to make seperate registrations so as to get seperate registration numbers for each type of design.)

-Construction and operation costing(Additional merits):
-Provide cost estimation as clear as possible, consider comprehensive cost and the factual effect of disaster relief.
-Building height:No more than two storeys (two storeys included)

 **2、成果要求/The outcome requirements**